 Heroic Visions of Mid-Century High-Rise Living: Ten Degrees Croydon, London

-President and Founder, Vision Modular Systems, & President and Founder, Tide Construction
+President of Vision Modular Systems, Tide Construction

 Partner & Senior Architect, HTA Design LLP

 The ambition for Ten Degrees Croydon was that the development would act as a catalyst to a wider regeneration while providing highly sustainable homes adjacent to one of London’s best-connected transport hubs.
 Croydon Council’s intention was that the site will become the gateway to a new ‘cultural quarter’ which is emerging to the south of the site.
 A double-height, glass-reinforced-concrete colonnade wraps the base of the interlocking towers above and culminates in a spectacular pyramid glass-covered sculpture garden that forms the main entrance..
 At street level, a human scale is generated by glazed terracotta diamonds that bring an intricate ornamentation that echoes the main facades of the towers.
 The 546 new residences are separated into two volumes.
 While the towers have a shared palette of glazed terracotta tiles, each has a unique expression with the northern tower offering a more sculptural form.
 Finally, the generous shared facilities within are expressed as crowns to each tower.